Vaccinations Training

 The training programmes you will have to complete will depend on what services you wish to provide.
 You will receive a certificate of completion once you complete each training programme.

-In order to supply and administer any vaccine, pharmacists must first undertake or have up-to-date training in the following programmes:
+In order to supply and administer any vaccine, pharmacists must first undertake training in the following programmes:

 1. CPR for adults and children